 Alcoholics Anonymous is the basic requirement for membership is to have a desire to stop drinking.

 That means when you go to a meeting, you want to quit drinking alcohol.
-The idea with AA is to learn how to live a happy, sober, peaceful, functional life where you don’t need take a drink to get the obsession from alcohol removed, through working the steps.
+The idea with AA is to learn how to live a happy, sober, peaceful, functional life where you don’t need to take a drink to get the obsession of alcohol removed, through working the steps.

 Most Alcoholics Anonymous meetings are limited or focused on alcoholism and issues related to alcoholism, which really means almost anything can be brought up.